Run, don’t walk: These are the best fitness deals this Prime Day

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Amazon Prime Day fitness deals 2022: Best offers on Fitbit, Under Armour, Garmin and more
+Amazon Prime Day fitness deals 2022: Best offers on Nike, Fitbit, Garmin and more

-Run, don’t walk: there’s a huge rang of discounts across gymwear and sports kit
+Run, don’t walk: there’s a huge range of discounts across gymwear and sports kit

 Our senior ecommerce writer Eva Waite-Taylor shares IndyBest’s top tips for Amazon Prime Day